Dylan Walshe

 Dylan Robert Walshe (Dylan Breathnach) is an Irish folk music singer-songwriter.
-Born and raised in southeast Dublin, he is based in Nashville, Tennessee.
+Born and raised in southeast Dublin, he is based in Black Mountain, North Carolina.
 He has toured with Flogging Molly, Avatar, The White Buffalo, The Mahones and recorded with James Fearnley of The Pogues.

 Career

 Walshe first performed on stage at the age of 15 in a band which was formed with some school and neighbourhood friends.
 He played rhythm guitar and drums before moving onto performing as a solo singer-songwriter.
 After some years of performing at home in Ireland, Walshe lived out most of his 20s in London where he also spent some time in a band with R. Roswell of Spacemen 3.
 In 2013, Walshe released a limited edition 7" vinyl recording on the Berlin label Squoodge Records, R. Roswell recorded two of those tracks on some analog recording equipment in the living room of his London apartment.
 In 2015, Walshe released a live recording on Muddy Roots Records of Nashville, Tennessee.

 Walshe moved to Nashville in 2016.
 After busking on lower Broadway, his first Nashville show was with Spider Stacy of The Pogues, the Lost Bayou Ramblers and The Secret Commonwealth on St. Patrick's Day at the Nashville Palace.
 In 2016, Walshe also released 'And Then You Cry' on The Monsters tribute album for Reverend Beat-Man's Swiss label Voodoo Rhythm Records.
 While in Nashville, Flogging Molly invited Walshe to perform on their 2017 Salty Dog Punk Rock cruise through The Bahamas.
 Subsequently, Flogging Molly then invited Walshe on a nationwide US and Canadian tour.
 The White Buffalo was also on that tour.

 Walshe self-released his debut studio album of original songs All Manner of Ways in October 2018.
 The album reached No.1 on the Amazon Singer-Songwriters New Releases chart and No. 2 on the Amazon Singer-Songwriters Best Sellers chart.
 Paddy Rock (US) named All Manner of Ways its 2018 Roots Album of the Year.
 Shakenstir and The Alternate Root also named the album as one of the best of 2018.
 Irish folk singer Christy Moore nominated Walshe's work for the 2019 RTE Irish Folk Awards saying, "Dylan is a true Irish ballad singer, I admire his work."
 Paddy Rock (US) charted All Manner of Ways in the top 3 best Celtic Rock albums of the decade 2010–2019.